 So, how is it possible that the medication has helped me to have fewer moments of cynicism and anger and humiliating so-called “pokes,” and yet I also did not go into remission?

 When I’ve done well while OFF the medication, they paid no attention to it.
-If I briefly became angry or upset (likely triggered by a false accusation) while ON the medication, it was because I needed a more potent medication.
+If I briefly became angry or upset (likely triggered by a false accusation against me) while ON the medication, it was because I needed a more potent medication.
 When I became angry or indignant while I was NOT compliant with the antipsychotic medication, it was, according to them, because I had gone off my medication.
 Except for anxiety, I do just as well ON the medication as I do OFF, but they pay no attention to that.
 They simply make superficial claims that are in line with their predispositions, failing to acknowledge that, in order to get at the truth, they need to delve into my case and my beliefs a lot more deeply.
 They need to look at the evidence objectively, without prejudice.